-K-pop stars lead North Korea peace concert
+Kim watches K-pop idols in peace concert

 - Are North and South Korea friends again?

+Kim Jong-un "showed much interest during the show and asked questions about the songs and lyrics", the South's culture minister Do Jong-hwan told journalists, according to Reuters news agency.

+Earlier, a North Korean audience also watched a South Korean taekwondo squad perform, this time without Mr Kim.

-North Korean leader Kim Jong-un has agreed to hold summits with South Korean President Moon Jae-in and US President Donald Trump.
+Mr Kim has agreed to hold summits with South Korean President Moon Jae-in and US President Donald Trump.

 He met Chinese President Xi Jinping in Beijing last week during his first overseas trip.